HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  7.1Mb
+    Packages required but not available: 'EBImage', 'HDF5Array', 'rhdf5'

-      sub-directories of 1Mb or more:
+    Package suggested but not available for checking: ‘shinytest’

-        R     1.2Mb
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-        doc   4.7Mb
+    manual.
     ```

 # CytoTree